useless-toolbox/github-slideshow/_posts/0000-01-02-useless-toolbox.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Skulls for the skull throne
-Use left arrow to go back!
+Skulls for the skull throne, Blood for the blood god Use left arrow to go back!